-AUDIT COMMITTEE Members: Wayne Edmunds (Chair) Robert G. Ashe Alice W. Handy Primary Responsibilities: Oversees the integrity of the Company's financial statements, internal controls over financial reporting and risk assessment and risk management (including major financial risk exposures and cybersecurity risks).
-Marcus L. Smith Appoints and determines the compensation of the independent auditor.
-Meetings Held in 2018: 6 All current members are Evaluates the qualifications, independence and performance of the independent auditor, including obtaining a report of the independent auditor describing the items set forth in the Audit Committee's charter, including those required by the Public Company Accounting Oversight Board. independent within the meaning of the NYSE Pre-approves audit and permitted non-audit services. standards of independence for directors and audit Reviews and evaluates the audit plan, performance, responsibilities, budget and staffing of the Company's internal audit function. committee members.All current members satisfy NYSE financial literacy Reviews and discusses with management and the independent auditor the annual audited and quarterly unaudited financial statements included in the Company's Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, respectively. requirements, have accounting or other relevant management expertise, and Messrs.
-Ashe and Edmunds Establishes procedures for (i) the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters, and the review of any submissions received pursuant to such procedures. have been designated as "audit committee financial experts" as defined by SEC Reviews reports from management relating to the status of compliance with legal and regulatory requirements.
+- Oversees the integrity of the Company's financial statements, internal controls over financial reporting and risk assessment and risk management (including major financial risk exposures and cybersecurity risks). - Appoints and determines the compensation of the independent auditor. - Evaluates the qualifications, independence and performance of the independent auditor, including obtaining a report of the independent auditor describing the items set forth in the Audit Committee's charter, including those required by the Public Company Accounting Oversight Board. - Pre-approves audit and permitted non-audit services. - Reviews and evaluates the audit plan, performance, responsibilities, budget and staffing of the Company's internal audit function. - Reviews and discusses with management and the independent auditor the annual audited and quarterly unaudited financial statements included in the Company's Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, respectively. - Establishes procedures for (i) the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters, and the review of any submissions received pursuant to such procedures. - Reviews reports from management relating to the status of compliance with legal and regulatory requirements.